HugoAFlorentino/HugoAFlorentino/README.md

 - Building a **user/dashboard app** for managing orders & stock tracking.
 - Expanding backend skills with **TypeScript** and **SQL**.
-- Check out all my projects at 👉 [hugoflorentino.netlify.app](https://hugoflorentino.netlify.app/)
+- Check out all my projects at 👉 <a href="https://hugoflorentino.netlify.app/" target="_blank" rel="noopener noreferrer">hugoflorentino.netlify.app</a>

 ---